JockRodger/hello-world/readme.md

 And explains local and remote branching

-Now using edit capability of VS Code
+Now using edit capability of VS Code via the main branch